Application Guidelines for Global Leading Program for Social Design and Management (GSDM)

 1. Qualified Applicants

-Postgraduate students eligible for this program are those who were admitted to master's courses in Spring 2018, Spring/ Autumn 2017, and Autumn 2016, or doctoral courses in Spring 2018, and Autumn 2017 at the following graduate schools (both master's and doctoral courses):
+Postgraduate students eligible for this program are those who were admitted to master's courses in Spring/Fall 2018, Spring/Fall 2017, or doctoral courses in Spring/Fall 2018 at the following graduate schools (both master's and doctoral courses):

 Graduate School of Public Policy /Department of Public Policy, Department of Int'l Public Policy, Graduate Schools for Law and Politics, School of Legal and Political Studies / Graduate School of Economics, Division of Economics /Graduate School of Economics, Division of Management / Graduate School of Engineering, Department of Civil Engineering / Graduate School of Engineering, Department of Mechanical Engineering / Graduate School of Engineering, Department of Precision Engineering / Graduate School of Engineering, Department of Aeronautics and Astronautics / Graduate School of Engineering, Department of Electrical Engineering and Information Systems / Graduate School of Engineering, Department of Systems Innovation / Graduate School of Engineering, Department of Chemical System Engineering / Graduate School of Engineering, Department of Nuclear Engineering and Management / Graduate School of Engineering, Department of Technology Management for Innovation / Graduate School of Agricultural and Life Sciences, Department of Global Agricultural Sciences / Graduate School of Agricultural and Life Sciences, Department of Agricultural and Resource Economics / Graduate School of Frontier Sciences, Department of Computational Biology and Medical Sciences / Graduate School of Medicine, Department of International Health / Graduate School of Medicine, Department of Social Medicine / Graduate School of Information Science and Technology, Department of Information & Communication Engineering / Graduate School of Interdisciplinary Information Studies, Department of Interdisciplinary Information Studies.